toastdriven/localtable/README.md

 # localtable

-A thin NoSQL-like wrapper over `window.localStorage`.
+A thin database-like wrapper over `window.localStorage`.

 You create a table (or tables) to store many similar rows in, & `localtable` handles all the usual CRUD/database-style operations.